magento/pagebuilder-docs/docs/content-types/extend/extend-more-appearances.md

 }
 ```

-_Attribute-based CSS classes_
+:arrow_up: *Attribute-based CSS classes*

-Since the values for these attributes are set by the user from the form field, we can add a variety of different CSS properties for each available value.
+To provide end users with styling options in the Admin UI's form fields, we can add a variety of different CSS properties for each available value.
 This makes it easy to target and style your content type elements in both small and large ways, depending on your use cases.

 ## Discussion

 Page Builder provides three configuration options for styling the elements in your content types.
-The differences in usage are summarized here:
+You can:

 -  Use `<attribute>` nodes to style content-type elements with attribute-based CSS classes.
 -  Use `<style>` nodes to style content-type elements with specific CSS properties.
 -  Use `<css>` nodes to style content-type elements with one or more static CSS classes chosen by the end user.

-The `<attribute>` and `<style>` nodes can be added multiple times to a content-type `element`.
-But the `<css>` node can only be added once per element.
+You can add the `<attribute>` and `<style>` nodes many times to a content-type `element`.
+But you can add the `<css>` node only once per element.
 Refer to [Understanding the `<css>` node](#understandthecssnode) for more information.

 To aid in our discussion of these configuration nodes and how to use them, we will refer to the `element` configuration from `heading.xml` (`PageBuilder/view/adminhtml/pagebuilder/content_type/heading.xml`):